smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2017/November 2017 update.md

 ## Test case 1004

+I have created a test case, 1004.
 File: *1004 SEER 2000-13 lung cancer HH income mainland states.json*

 * Exclude Alaska and Hawaii so the maps are focused on the 49 "mainland" states (i.e. they look better)
 * Lung cancer defined: C33,C340,C341,C342,C343,C348,C349